-(10) "Dependent" means any of the following-named relatives of a worker whose death results from any injury: Father, mother, grandfather, grandmother, stepfather, stepmother, grandson, granddaughter, brother, sister, half sister, half brother, niece or nephew, who at the time of the accident, are dependent in whole or in part for their support upon the earnings of the worker.
-Unless otherwise provided by treaty, aliens not residing within the United States at the time of the accident other than father, mother, husband, wife or children are not included within the term "dependent."
+(10) "Dependent" means any of the following-named relatives of a worker whose death results from any injury: Parent, grandparent, stepparent, grandson, granddaughter, brother, sister, half sister, half brother, niece or nephew, who at the time of the accident, are dependent in whole or in part for their support upon the earnings of the worker.
+Unless otherwise provided by treaty, aliens not residing within the United States at the time of the accident other than parent, spouse in a marriage or children are not included within the term "dependent."